siradel-telecom/web-services/README.md

 https://docs.bloonetws.siradel.com

 # Sample codes
-This repository exposes an API integration sample code in python.
+You can find an API integration sample code in python.
 To ease the usage, this integration summarized inputs into two files : input.json and a network.csv file
 1. Request API access to contact@siradel.com
 2. Configure input.json file (see sample file) with provided credentials and your custom information